-The Food and Drug Administration (FDA) has delayed until July 15th whether to allow the inhaled insulin Afrezza entry into the American market.
+The Food and Drug Administration (FDA) has delayed until July 15th making a decision on whether to allow the inhaled insulin Afrezza entry into the American market.

 The technology takes advantage of the lungs’ ability to deliver the insulin directly into the bloodstream, bypassing the need to inject the drug.